lucasspsilva/PySAMP-Progress2/README.md

 ## Installing

-1. Download the repository and put the filterscript and python folders in your server folder.
+1. Download the repository and put all folders in the server folder.
-2. Add the filterscript to your `server.cfg`.
+2. Add `#include "../progress/progress.pwn` to your gamemode script and compile or use empty gamemode provided on gamemodes folder.

 ## Usage